hanzhi713/image-collage-maker/README.md

 Note: The collage maker can be applied to any folder which contains a sufficient amount of images

-### Install itchat, opencv, tqdm, umap, scikit-learn and lap
+### Install itchat, opencv, tqdm, umap, scikit-learn, matplotlib and lap

 Open the terminal and type

 ```
-pip3 install itchat opencv-python tqdm umap-learn scikit-learn lap
+pip3 install itchat opencv-python tqdm umap-learn scikit-learn matplotlib lap
 ```

 Because SciPy's linear sum assignment is implemented in Python, it is slow.
-So I chose lap whose kernel is implemented in C++
+So, I chose lap whose kernel is implemented in C++

 ## How to use